Asbestos cement products and fibres

 Asbestos is a naturally occurring silicate mineral made up of long, thin fibrous crystals.
 Its heat resistance, its sound insulation properties and also its strength made it useful in construction.
-Many houses and buildings constructed before 2008 may contain asbestos.
+Therefore, many houses and buildings constructed before 2008 may contain asbestos.

 Where would you find it?

-Asbestos products were in use in South Africa until mid-2008.
-These include:
+Asbestos products in use in South Africa until mid-2008 include:

 - Asbestos cement roof tiles, shingles, flowerpots and garden ornaments.